 Iron or iron/folic acid supplementation to prevent anaemia in postpartum women

-Iron deficiency and anaemia are important public health problems worldwide, particularly among women of reproductive age.
-The consequences of iron deficiency and anaemia during the postpartum period (six weeks after child birth) can be serious and have long-term health implications for the mother and her child.
+Anaemia is an important public health problem worldwide, particularly among women of reproductive age.
+A substantial portion of this anaemia burden is assumed to be due to iron deficiency.
+The consequences of anaemia resulting from iron deficiency during the postpartum period (six weeks after child birth) can be serious and have long-term health implications for the mother and her child.

 Status: not currently available

 - Effects of preventive oral supplementation with iron or iron with folic acid for women following childbirth (Protocol)